Te Kupenga Board

 Sandy is Principal of Baradene College of the Sacred Heart in Auckland having previously held senior leadership positions in a number of schools, including as Principal of St Mary’s College in Auckland for almost a decade, Deputy Principal of Birkenhead College on the North Shore, and Head of Science at Waitaki Girls’ High School in Otago.
 Sandy is a former President of the Secondary Principals’ Association of New Zealand, and in that role was involved in a number of major projects at a national level, including the Ministry of Education’s Review of Funding Systems Advisory Group.

-Most Rev Bishop Paul Martin SM DD, Dip Tchg, STB, BA, BTh
+Most Rev Archbishop Paul Martin SM DD, Dip Tchg, STB, BA, BTh

-Bishop Paul was appointed the 10th Bishop of Christchurch in 2017 and prior to this was the Bursar General for the Society of Mary in Rome.
+Archbishop Paul is appointed Coadjutor Archbishop of Wellington and Apostolic Administrator of the Diocese of Christchurch in 2021.
+He was the 10th Bishop of Christchurch and prior to this was the Bursar General for the Society of Mary in Rome.
 Bishop Paul has held a number of leadership roles in schools including as Rector of St Patrick’s College in Wellington, and Deputy Rector of St Bede’s College in Christchurch.
 He was a teacher of English and Religious Education, including at Pompallier College in Whangarei, and spent time at Hato Paora College in Feilding as a member of the Marist Ministry team.
 Bishop Paul has served as a member of a number of Boards of Trustees and Boards of Proprietors of Catholic schools, and was President of the Wellington Secondary Schools Principals’ Association.